 Long-lived assets and certain identifiable intangibles are reviewed for impairment in accordance with ASC 360 whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
-Recoverability of assets held for sale is measured by comparing the carrying amount of the assets to their estimated fair market value.
+Recoverability of long-lived assets is measured by comparing the carrying amount of the assets to their estimated fair market value.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+Refer to Note 1(p) for the discussion of the impairment of long-lived assets held in Venezuela for the year ended February 28, 2015.
 Refer to Note 1(k) for the discussion of the ASC360 impairment analysis and results for the year ended February 28, 2014.